martins-jean/PostgreSQL-database-design-for-marketing-campaign-data/README.md

 # Marketing Database Design for a Bank

-Authored a Python script that also uses SQL syntax to create the tables needed for a marketing database in PostgreSQL.
+Authored a Python script also using SQL to create the tables needed for a marketing database in PostgreSQL.

 ## Project Overview